hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_gui-branch.md

 Does not a grid-view in terms of red-spaces require the whole red-spaces infrastructure?

 [10:16:58](#EPtVPfwcm_pG-ulOC20RKRDzMfolRku4UOX4hYL1FBQ) <hiiamboris (NOT THIS ONE)>:
-Of course it does Ì†ΩÌ∏â
+Of course it does üòâ

 [18:05:59](#I0UsHw-aAs3S1dO4pp9rmVxxw2sm7De9ZqFt8M9XdOU) <greggirwin (Gregg Irwin)>:
 Ah, the text editor built in, yes.
 I thought you meant an editor *for* VID, like a GUI IDE.